Vishruth-S/CompetitiveCode/CONTRIBUTING.md

 * The `problem` file should only contain either the link to the problem OR the problem itself.
 DON'T add anything related to the solution in the `problem` file.
 * In your `solution`, **ADD THE LOGIC USED FOR SOLVING IN THE FORM OF COMMENTS EITHER ALONG WITH THE CODE or AT THE BEGINNING OF THE CODE.**
 * The logic MUST be in the `solution` file and NOT in `problem` file
 * **More emphasis is given on understanding the logic used to get the solution rather than the code itself.** Hence simply copy-pasting code is not encouraged.
+Any solution you add must be your own and not plagiarized in any manner.

 As long as your PR adheres with all the points mentioned above, you're good to go :sparkles: